 Cross-Campus Transfer to the College of Engineering

-Cross-Campus Applicants must also maintain a minimum of a 2.5 cumulative GPA and completed less than 55 credits towards their degree (excluding AP/IB credit and prerequisite courses) to be considered.
+Cross-Campus applicants must also maintain a minimum of a 2.5 cumulative GPA and have completed fewer than 55 credits towards their degree (excluding AP/IB credit and prerequisite courses) to be considered.
 An Engineering GPA, calculated exclusively from the prerequisite courses, must also be above a 2.5 to be considered for admission.
 Students cannot be admitted or considered for admission if they are on Academic Probation of any kind.
-Students that receive an incomplete grade and must go before the Scholastic Standing Committee can not be admitted until the Scholastic Standing Committee makes a decision regarding the case and a grade is entered onto the transcript.
+Students that receive an incomplete grade and must go before the Scholastic Standing Committee cannot be admitted until the Scholastic Standing Committee makes a decision regarding the case and a grade is entered onto the transcript.
 This requirement is effective as of Fall 2019.

 Students above 55 credits, excluding AP/IB credit and the prerequisite courses must go through the Scholastic Standing Committee and petition for an exception to the College Rules: https://elc.engin.umich.edu/exceptions-to-college-rules/.